moira-alert/moira/.github/CONTRIBUTING.md

 docker run -p 6379:6379 -d redis:alpine
 ```

-We are using [testify](https://github.com/stretchr/testify) as primary way to write tests.
-So, Moira contains tests based on GoConvey, we don't recommend writing tests on it.
+We use [testify](https://github.com/stretchr/testify) as the primary way to write new tests.
+Moira contains some legacy tests based on GoConvey, we don't recommend writing tests using it.

 To run test use ``go test ./...`` or run [GoConvey](http://goconvey.co/):